brhannan/sl-ksp/README.md

 ## Highlights

-KSP Toolbox provices Simulink / Kerbal Space Program cosimulation.
+KSP Toolbox provides Simulink / Kerbal Space Program cosimulation.

 The goal of this project is to allow for controls and optical navigation algorithms (which may be written in MATLAB, Python, C, C++, or Simulink)